MOSDEV82/iota-seed-recovery-from-ledger/README.md

 # iota-seed-recovery-from-ledger
-Recover an IOTA seed from the ledger Nano S/X with your recovery phrase
+Recover an IOTA seed from the ledger Nano S/X with your recovery phrase Download the prebuild docker container OR build the container with docker file!

 All thanks to MuXxer!
 He wrote basically the python program.
 [MuXxer Recovery Seed ORIGINAL](https://github.com/muXxer/recover-iota-seed-from-ledger-mnemonics/)